nesl/hide-and-seek-challenge/readme.md

 ├── dockerfiles/                    # Dockerfile examples and a helper bash script for building docker containers.
 Not needed if you run the coded locally.
 ├── examples/                       # Solutions code (including baseline solutions).
 │   │── hider/                      # Example hiders.
-│	│   ├── Each folder contains the supporting code and documents of one solution │   └── seeker/                     # Example seekers.
+│	│   ├── Each folder contains the supporting code and documents of one solution - only the baselines will have their source code here, whereas our solutions' source code is located in the top level directory, as "hider_*.py"
+│   └── seeker/                     # Example seekers.
-│	│   ├── Each folder contains the supporting code and documents of one solution ├── orgainzers/                     # Documentations from the challenge organizers.
+│	│   ├── Each folder contains the supporting code and documents of one solution - only the baselines will have their source code here, whereas our solutions' source code is located in the top level directory, as "seeker_*.py"
+├── orgainzers/                     # Documentations from the challenge organizers.
 ├── utils/                          # Utilities code folder, can be used by code imported in solutions.
 ├── hider_*.py                      # Hider solution module, containing the hider function.